Ryan Routh: Everything we know about Trump assassination suspect

-Armed with AK-47, filming with GoPro, fleeing in Nissan: What we know about Trump shooting suspect Ryan Routh
+Ryan Routh: What we know about Trump shooting suspect caught with an AK-47 and a GoPro

 Ryan Wesley Routh has been identified as the suspect captured in a black Nissan SUV on the I-95 after Secret Service agents foiled what appears to be a second assassination attempt on Donald Trump in two months